Wedbush Reiterates Apple (AAPL) Outperform Recommendation

 What is the Fund Sentiment?

-There are 6375 funds or institutions reporting positions in Apple.
-This is a decrease of 13 owner(s) or 0.20% in the last quarter.
-Average portfolio weight of all funds dedicated to AAPL is 3.78%, an increase of 19.44%.
-Total shares owned by institutions decreased in the last three months by 2.50% to 9,910,357K shares.
-The put/call ratio of AAPL is 0.90, indicating a bullish outlook.
+There are 6385 funds or institutions reporting positions in Apple.
+This is unchanged over the last quarter.
+Average portfolio weight of all funds dedicated to AAPL is 3.79%, an increase of 19.85%.
+Total shares owned by institutions decreased in the last three months by 2.47% to 9,913,595K shares.
+The put/call ratio of AAPL is 0.87, indicating a bullish outlook.

 What are Other Shareholders Doing?